Independent record label: Worldwide Independent Network (WIN)

 The international peak body for the indie music industry, Worldwide Independent Network, was founded in 2006.
 WIN is a coalition of independent music bodies from countries throughout the world.

 Alison Wenham spent 17 years leading the UK's Association of Independent Music (AIM), which she launched in 1999.
 During this time she also helped to found WIN in 2006, remaining at WIN for twelve years, with the last two spent as CEO.
 As a driving force in helping indie labels being able to compete worldwide with bigger companies, Wenham featured in Billboard's "Top Women in Music" every year since publication.
 She stepped down from her role at WIN in December 2018, the following year taking on a non-executive director's role at Funnel Music.

 On 4 July 2008, WIN ran "Independents Day", the first annual coordinated celebration of independent music across the world, for which the Australian Independent Record Labels Association created a list of the greatest independent records of all time.

-After Wenham's departure, WIN's former Director of Legal and Business Affairs, Charlie Phillips, was promoted to the leadership role, named as Chief Operating Officer.
+After Wenham's departure, WIN's director of Legal and Business Affairs, Charlie Phillips, was promoted to the leadership role, named as chief operating Officer.
 He would report directly to the recently elected chair, Justin West, of Canadian company Secret City Records.